Frequently asked questions

 Is it possible that the softer trainer is not suitable for us?

-This is a possibility, which is why we manufacture U Concept trainers in two hardnesses (30 and 50 Shore).
+It may happen that a softer trainer is not suitable, which is why we produce U Concept trainers in two hardnesses (30 and 50 Shore).

 Shore 30 devices are very comfortable due to their softness, which also helps with the adjustment phase.
 However, due to this same characteristic, they are more susceptible to chewing than Shore 50 devices if used incorrectly (cutting).
 According to the recommended protocol, it is advisable to start treatment with the softer Shore 30 device and switch to the Shore 50 device if necessary (frequent chewing).